ale-mendez/ESPNN/README.md

 ### Using pip

 The simplest way to install the ESPNN is via pip.
-Indistinctly, Ubuntu, Windows and macOS users can install the package by typing in the terminal or the anaconda bash terminal:
+Indistinctly, Ubuntu, Windows, and macOS users can install the package by typing in the terminal or the Anaconda bash terminal:

 ```console
 pip install ESPNN